New Signs for TILI

 About the project

 The Hastings-on-Hudson Take It or Leave It (TILI) Garage opened its doors in April, 2022 on the campus of Andrus on Hudson, a beautiful property that is home to a large senior care facility and two schools.
-We have been volunteering at TILI since it opened.
+Ella has been volunteering at TILI since it opened.

 TILI quickly became a reliable resource for visitors looking to reduce waste by dropping off items they no longer need and to reduce new consumption by taking anything they can use.
-TILI serves all members of society, from those in desperate circumstances and refugee organizations to folks simply enjoying free access to used items to enjoy.
+TILI serves all members of society, from those in desperate circumstances and refugee organizations to folks simply enjoying free access to used items.

 Over the past two years, community engagement has grown from a few dozen to about 150 visitors each week.
 Patrons come from all over Westchester county, as well as from the Bronx and other parts of New York City.